doriantaylor/rb-forget-passwords/README.md

 ### How about expanding out the templates?

-Localizing the templates is definitely a possibility, as well as making domain-specific overrides so a single LazyAuth daemon could handle multiple domains with tailor-fit responses for each.
+Localizing the templates is definitely a possibility, as well as making domain-specific overrides so a single ForgetPasswords daemon could handle multiple domains with tailor-fit responses for each.
 I am less sanguine about going hog-wild with the templates but I could see some kind of future plug-in interface so people could use their favourite